Frequently asked questions

 Furthermore if you build such a metal box it would be rather heavy and difficult to move, while a cable with inner shield is still flexible and movable.
 Once you have the low rectangular box under the table, what do you do if you need to move the cables in another part of the room ?

-Finally, the metal box would shield only the part of the cables that are laying on the floor, how can you shield the part that hang from the tables ?
+Finally, the metal box would shield only the part of the cables that are lying on the floor, how can you shield the part that hang from the tables ?

 The LED strips that we have designed could in theory provide enough light for LCD panels of 40" Widescreen and more, but we haven't tested so far in practice.
 However there should be no problem at all for 24" Widescreen displays.